Why Having A Big Belly Is More Dangerous Than Being Fat: The Danger Of Being Slim On The Outside and Fat In The Inside

 Visceral fat is associated with an increased risk for cardiovascular disease markers like high triglycerides, high blood pressure and high cholesterol.

-What we should be aware of is that one of main causes of heart disease is having more of the fat-generated inflammatory chemicals called the cytokines in our bloodstream.
+One of main causes of heart disease is when our bloodstream has more of the fat-generated inflammatory chemicals called the cytokines lying around.

-These cytokines are what contribute to many other inflammatory diseases as well.
+Cytokines contributes to other inflammatory diseases as well.

 When our body is inflamed, our liver becomes overwhelmed as it is filled up with toxins and cholesterol which may build up a plaque in our arteries.